Ojos del Salado: Subsurface ice

 Ice buried beneath sand and encased in moraines is more important than surface ice at Ojos del Salado.
-It is retreating but the insulating effect of the cover slows the retreat.
+It is retreating, but the insulating effect of the cover slows the retreat.
 Cryokarst, erosional gullies and so-called "infilled valleys" (Note: Several metres wide valleys that are filled with erosion debris.) have been observed; they most likely form when buried ice and snow melt.
-The combined effect of erosion by the meltwater and the disappearance of ice volume creates cavities that collapse and form the valleys and pseudokarst landforms.
-Pseudokarst landforms and dolines are other structures generated by the melting of buried ice.
+There may be rock glaciers as well.
+The combined effect of erosion by the meltwater and the disappearance of ice volume creates cavities that collapse and form the valleys, pseudokarst landforms and dolines.
+Underground ice and permafrost vary in their properties depending on the altitude.

 Past glaciation

-Lateral moraines altered by wind erosion occur north of Ojos del Salado and some lava flows bear traces of glaciation.
-Research published in 2019 found cirques and U-shaped valleys on Ojos del Salado.
+Lateral moraines altered by wind erosion occur north of Ojos del Salado, and some lava flows bear traces of glaciation.
+Research published in 2019 and 2025 found cirques, trim lines and U-shaped valleys on Ojos del Salado.
 However, there is no evidence of Pleistocene glacier advances in the region nor any indication of a Pleistocene snowline, although cirques have been reported from Nevado Tres Cruces and some sources propose the existence of glaciers 19,000 years ago.
 The monsoon reached farther south during the Pleistocene but did not reach Ojos del Salado, allowing the development of glaciers only at more northern latitudes.
 Westerly winds did not regularly influence the climate at the volcano, either.